 Payments: PayPal, Stripe, and Authorize.net

-- It has a good tax handling system
+- Has a good tax handling system integrated with Quadreon and can also integrate with Avalara

 The ideal plan could be Plus plan which is $249/yr give you 5-site license.
 It has all of the integrations expect for Affiliate Royale integration.